codefellows-seattle-301d34/03-jquery-and-events/paul-karina/README.md

 05-10-2018 11:30 - We completed the articleView.handleMainNav function so that the respective sections shows when a nav element is clicked.

+05-10-2018 12:46 - Completed the articleView.setTeasers function.
+The read on element shows the rest od the article content when clicked.